Computer-Aided-Validation-Laboratory/pyvale/README.md

 # Pyvale
 ![fig_pyvale_logo](https://raw.githubusercontent.com/Computer-Aided-Validation-Laboratory/pyvale/main/images/pyvale_logo.png)

-The python validation engine (`pyvale`): An all-in-one package for sensor simulation, sensor uncertainty quantification, sensor placement optimisation and simulation calibration/validation.​ Used to simulate experimental data from an input multi-physics simulation by explicitly modelling sensors with realistic uncertainties.
+The python validation engine (`pyvale`): An all-in-one package for sensor simulation, sensor uncertainty quantification, sensor placement optimisation and simulation calibration/validation.
+Used to simulate experimental data from an input multi-physics simulation by explicitly modelling sensors with realistic uncertainties.
 Useful for experimental design, sensor placement optimisation, testing simulation validation metrics and virtually testing digital shadows/twins.

+We provide dedicated tools for simulation and uncertainty quantification of imaging sensors including digital image correlation (DIC) and infra-red thermography (IRT).
+Check out the [documentation](https://computer-aided-validation-laboratory.github.io/pyvale/examples.html) to get started with some of our examples.

 ## Quick Demo: Simulating Point Sensors
 Here we demonstrate how `pyvale` can be used to simulate thermocouples and strain gauges applied to a [MOOSE](https://mooseframework.inl.gov/index.html) thermo-mechanical simulation of a fusion divertor armour heatsink.
 The figures below show visualisations of the virtual thermocouple and strain gauge locations on the simualtion mesh as well as time traces for each sensor over a series of simulated experiments.